-Stewart’s other books of criticism include The Poet’s Freedom: A Notebook on Making (2011); Poetry and the Fate of the Senses (2002), which received both the 2002 Christian Gauss Award for Literary Criticism from Phi Beta Kappa and the 2004 Truman Capote Award in Literary Criticism; Crimes of Writing: Problems in the Containment of Representation (1991); On Longing: Narratives of the Miniature, the Gigantic, the Souvenir, the Collection (1984), and Nonsense (1979).
+Stewart’s many books books of criticism include her new study, The Ruins Lesson: Meaning and Material in Western Culture (2020); The Poet’s Freedom: A Notebook on Making (2011); Poetry and the Fate of the Senses (2002), which received both the 2002 Christian Gauss Award for Literary Criticism from Phi Beta Kappa and the 2004 Truman Capote Award in Literary Criticism; Crimes of Writing: Problems in the Containment of Representation (1991); On Longing: Narratives of the Miniature, the Gigantic, the Souvenir, the Collection (1984), and Nonsense (1979).

 In 2013 Stewart published two co-translations: Laudomia Bonanni’s novel The Reprisal with her Princeton colleague Sara Teardo and, with Patrizio Ceccagnoli, Milo De Angelis’s Theme of Farewell and After-Poems—the latter was short-listed for the 2014 ALTA Prize for the year’s best literary translation.
 Stewart’s translation, Love Lessons: Selected Poems of Alda Merini, appeared with Princeton University Press in 2009.
 She also translated Euripides’ Andromache with Wesley Smith, and the poetry and selected prose of the Scuola Romana painter Scipione with Brunella Antomarini.